More Gift Ideas for Seniors and Nursing Home Residents

 This resident was injured in an automobile accident and remains paralyzed.
 After eight years, he's experiencing a return of feeling to his legs.
 His most fervent wish is to have a couple of able-bodied people help him get up and down to his standing frame to help stimulate his muscles.
 With proper exercise, he is confident that one day he will walk again and be able to feed himself.

 What Residents Really Want Is You

-All the best to you in keeping your loved ones in mind and attending to their needs.
+Here's wishing you all the best as you keep your loved ones in mind and attend to their needs.